5 killed, 50 injured in anti-UN protests in Congo's east

 Associated Press

-KINSHASA, Congo (AP) — At least five people have been killed and about 50 others injured on the second day of demonstrations in Congo’s eastern city of Goma against the United Nations mission in the country, a government official said.
+KINSHASA, Congo (AP) — At least 15 people have been killed and dozens of others injured during two days of demonstrations in Congo’s east against the United Nations mission in the country, officials said Tuesday.

 U.N. deputy spokesman Farhan Haq said reports of civilian casualties, including reports of U.N. peacekeepers killing and injuring civilians, would be investigated.